Soflateam/Enterprise/README.md

 This would allow tracking of all employees, including employment actions such as onboard/offboarding, asset tracking, and software license tracking features.

-Software deployment functionality tied into the software license management GUI.
+Resizes images and keeps aspect ratios, then stores the smaller files locally, and it cleans up old data as it purges - with few exceptions due to tied up processes.

-All functionality works, saves data, imports and can perform complex searching of the data.
+All functionality works, including data save/load, animations, and searching functionality.

 **Dashboard view:**